Carroll County judge cites 'blood lust' for info, recuses self in Delphi murders case

 Gull began with the Allen Superior Court in January 1997, according to her online biography.

 While Allen was arrested on Oct.
 28, a probable cause affidavit has not yet been made public.
 It is not yet known how police linked him to the case.
-A hearing regarding the documents had been scheduled for Nov.
-22, but that could be rescheduled since Gull was appointed to hold that hearing and handle Allen’s case.
+A hearing regarding the documents has been scheduled for Nov.
+22.